Elizabeth’s story

 Blair Twitter

 Blair’s story So, I’ve decided to speak up and challenge the stigma surrounding mental health to make change not only for myself but hopefully for others.
-I’ve spent a number
+I’ve spent a number of years running and hiding but now feel somewhat liberated by reaching out for help.
+This year I finally hit rock bottom in many different

 ... continue reading.